umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Examine-Configuration/index.md

   * The indexes will survive code change and configuration changes, but is in general slower than using `LocalOnly`

 * `useTempStorage="LocalOnly"`
-  * This setting is default on Umbraco Cloud.
-It will store the indexes in ASP.NET Temporary storage.
+  * It will store the indexes in ASP.NET Temporary storage.
 The ASP.NET Temporary storage is local to the website and therefore the fastest place to store the files.
   Trouble with having the files here, is that ASP.NET temp storage will be wiped and needs to rebuild again, whenever a code change or configuration change happens.

 * `useTempStorage="Sync"`